IDSIA/sacred/docs/observers.rst

 captured function, which gives you access to the current ``Run`` object.

 You can add whatever information you like to ``_run.info``.
-This ``info`` dict will be sent to all the observers every 10 sec as part of the heartbeat_event.
+This ``info`` dict will be sent to all the observers every 10 sec as part of the :ref:`heartbeat_event <heartbeat>`.

 .. warning::
-    You can only store information in ``info`` that is JSON-serializable and contains only valid python identifiers as keys in dictionaries.
-Otherwise the Observer might not be able to store it in the Database and crash.
+    Many observers will convert the information of ``info`` into JSON using the jsonpickle library.
+This works for most python datatypes, but the resulting entries in the database may look different from what you might expect.
-    ``numpy`` arrays and ``pandas`` datastructures are an exception to that rule as they converted automatically (see below).
+    So only store non-JSON information if you absolutely need to.

 If the info dict contains ``numpy`` arrays or ``pandas`` Series/DataFrame/Panel then these will be converted to json automatically.
-The result is human readable (nested lists for ``numpy`` and a dict for ``pandas``).
-Note that this process looses information about the precise datatypes (e.g. uint8 will be just int afterwards).
+The result is human readable (nested lists for ``numpy`` and a dict for ``pandas``), but might be imprecise in some cases.

 .. _resources: